 Benefits of Herbs and Essential Oils

 -Which Oils Should you Buy?
 There are many wonderful benefits to the oils!
 Many have antibiotic, antiviral, antifungal and antiseptic properties.
-Below are a list of some of my favorites and their attributes:
+Below is a list of some of my favorites and their attributes:

 2. Lemongrass– Antibacterial